Mentors

 She/Her

-I’m Caroline and I’m a 2nd year physics PhD student.
+I’m Caroline and I’m a physics PhD student.
 I work on computational astrophysics in Dr. Wise’s group on simulating the evolution of black holes in the early Universe.
 I grew up in Cairo, Egypt and moved to Los Angeles, CA where I went to undergrad at UCLA.
-In my free time, I like to sleep, watch The Great British Baking Show, and tell myself I’ll learn how to knit someday.
+In my free time, I like to sleep, watch The Great British Baking Show, and tell myself I’ll learn how to crochet someday.
 I’m a first-gen student, so I’m familiar with the many difficulties of college.
 My weekly office hours are Tuesdays and Wednesdays 1-2, but my schedule is flexible so I’m willing to meet other times as well.
-Please feel free to reach out to me with any concerns or if you just wanna chat. 🙂
+Please feel free to reach out to me with any concerns or if you just wanna chat!

 Research advisor & area: John Wise, Computational Cosmology